ahungry/wissen/README.md

 These are common wissen commands used in various situations:

-    ls          Usage: "wissen ls" to list docs. add         Usage: "wissen add <path> <label> <summary>" to add a doc, where path follows the form: system.subject.topic.doc
+    help        Usage: "wissen help" to list this help document. ls          Usage: "wissen ls" to list docs. add         Usage: "wissen add <path> <label> <summary>" to add a doc, where path follows the form: system.subject.topic.doc
 ```